symfony/symfony-docs/book/doctrine.rst

 Entity Relationships/Associations
 ---------------------------------

-Suppose that each product in your application belongs to exactly one "category".
+Suppose that each product in your application belongs to exactly one category.
 In this case, you'll need a ``Category`` class, and a way to relate a ``Product`` object to a ``Category`` object.